 When: As mentioned above, parents will be required to attend mediation prior to any motion being heard on the issue of custody and/or visitation.
 In Santa Clara County, prior to going to mediation, the parties will be sent to Family Court Services (FCS).
 FCS offers an “Orientation to Mediation” class which provides the parties with information regarding the Mediation process.
 They will receive a handbook which contains information on child custody/visitation; child development; co-parenting; tips to avoid conflict should a disagreement arise during mediation and much more.
 In Santa Clara County, the classes are free and can be conducted online or in person.
 It is important to show up/enroll for the Orientation classes as a failure to do so can result in a fine against the parent who fails to comply with the rules.

 Where and Who: When the court orders parties to mediation, Family Code Section 3160 requires that the court make a mediator available.
 Mediators are required to fulfil certain requirements regarding education and counseling.

 What if Mediation is Unsuccessful: If the parties are unable to reach an agreement on custody/visitation, then they will report such to the court and will likely be ordered to attend a Judicial Custody Conference.

 The process of obtaining a custody and/or visitation order can seem endless to parents.
 Here at Mello & Pickering, LLP we can help develop a strong case for you.
-With our combined 28 years of experience, we can help you to ensure that you and the child’s best interests are protected.
+With 40 years of combined experience, we can help you to ensure that you and the child’s best interests are protected.